Sarwo Edhie Wibowo

-Sarwo Edhie Wibowo (25 July 1925 – 9 November 1989) was an Indonesian military leader and the father of Kristiani Herrawati, the former first lady of Indonesia, and the wife of President Susilo Bambang Yudhoyono and also the father of Chief of Staff Pramono Edhie Wibowo.
+Sarwo Edhie Wibowo (25 July 1927 – 9 November 1989) was an Indonesian military leader and the father of Kristiani Herrawati, the former first lady of Indonesia, and the wife of President Susilo Bambang Yudhoyono and also the father of Chief of Staff Pramono Edhie Wibowo.
 As an army colonel, he played a direct role in directing troops during the Indonesian mass killings of 1965–66, in which more than half a million Indonesian civilians died.
 With Suharto's blessing, Wibowo initiated the slaughter.
 Later, he served as Chairman of the BP-7 center, as Indonesia's ambassador to South Korea, and as governor of the Indonesian Military Academy.

-On November 10, 2025, he was awarded the title of national hero by President Prabowo Subianto.
+On 10 November 2025, he was awarded the title of national hero by President Prabowo Subianto.

 Early life

 Born in Purworejo, Central Java to a family of civil servants working for the Dutch Colonial Government.
 As a child, he learned silat as a form of self-defense.

-In 1942, when the Japanese took control of Indonesia, Sarwo Edhie went to Surabaya to enlist with the Defenders of the Motherland Army (PETA), a Japanese-run auxiliary force consisting of Indonesian soldiers.
+In 1942, when the Japanese took control of Dutch East Indies, Sarwo Edhie went to Surabaya to enlist with the Defenders of the Motherland Army (PETA), a Japanese-run auxiliary force consisting of Indonesian soldiers.

 After the Indonesian Declaration of Independence on 17 August 1945, He joined the BKR, a militia organization that would become the precursor of TNI (the present Indonesian Army), and formed a battalion.
 However, the venture failed and the battalion disbanded.
 It was his hometown compatriot, Ahmad Yani who encouraged him to continue being a soldier and invited him to join a battalion at Magelang in Central Java.